Make Life a Little Easier

 10 Under $10

 - Meal prepping and cooking at home can save you a lot of time and money, but if you don’t know where to start, get a meal prepping cookbook like this one by Alea Milham.
-The Kindle version is only $9.99.
 A small investment like this one can save you hundreds of dollars a year if not more in the long run.

 3. I hate using a store’s plastic shopping bags; I have to take them back to Walmart to recycle.
 That is why I love reusable shopping bags and am looking to replace my Aldi ones – store ones rip.
-A few sturdy canvas bags like this one for $6.95 seems like a much better option.
+A few sturdy canvas bags like this one seem like a much better option.
 This one is natural cotton and customizable!

 We purchased these and love them!
 They are easier to clean than anticipated and work for everything.
 I just can’t send them to school for snack time because my first grader threw one away by accident.
 I keep raw chicken in them, can freeze them, use them for my husband’s chips in his lunch, our son’s snacks for the diaper bag… They are definitely worth the small investment!

 7. Never lose another baby sock or ruin another bra in the wash with these color-coded mesh wash bags.
-At $5.99 they are definitely worth it.
 The excellent reviews give me more confidence in them than the cheapo one I bought at Walmart that ripped and lost its contents in the wash.

 9. Get a toothpaste squeeze like this one and never waste toothpaste from the tube again!
 We recently cut open a tube of toothpaste once we thought we couldn’t possibly get any more out.
 Were we wrong!
-A 4 pack is just $4.99.
+These dandies come in a four pack.

 10. The last item on this list is solely a sanity saver.
 If you have kids you probably already know how invaluable a few minutes of your kids entertaining themselves can be.
 I was not a fan until recently.
 Trying to keep a class of six two-year-olds happy during Vacation Bible School made me a believer.
 Play-doh is inexpensive and non-toxic.
-This 10 pack is $7.99 or you can make your own.
 I’ve even seen recipes with peanut butter if your kids are prone to eat them.
 Any inexpensive sensory item is good to have around when you need to get something done or just drink a cup of coffee without a million interruptions.

 Pick up any of these 10 under $10 and save yourself some hassle today!
 What are your must-have items for saving time, money, and your sanity?
 I’d love to hear from you.